 Soviet Icebreaker Reaches Trapped White Whales

-MOSCOW (AP) _ A Soviet icebreaker reached more than 1,000 white whales trapped in a strait of the Bering Sea, but the crew was doubtful the whales could follow the ship to safety, the Communist Party newspaper Pravda reported today.
+MOSCOW (AP) _ A Soviet icebreaker arrived Saturday at an iced-over strait of the Bering Sea where more than 1,000 white whales have been trapped for a month, but the crew wasn’t sure the whales would follow the ship out to the open sea, the Communist Party newspaper Pravda reported Saturday.

-A separate newspaper report today in Rural Life (Selskaya Zhizn) said about 40 whales died despite efforts by workers from the nearby Chukotskiy Peninsula to feed the animals and keep several areas free of ice.
+A separate newspaper report Saturday in Rural Life (Selskaya Zhizn) said about 40 whales have died since they were first sighted Jan.
+29, despite efforts of fur trappers from the nearby Chukotskiy Peninsula to feed the animals and keep some areas free of ice for them to move around.

 ″The sailors are doubtful,″ Pravda said.